farhiongit/message-in-the-bottle/README.md

-Note that `BOTTLE_DESTROY` does not call `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` by default because the user program *should ensure* that all receivers have returned from calls to `BOTTLE_DRAIN` between `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` and `BOTTLE_DESTROY` (usually, waiting for the receivers to finish with a `pthread_join` might suffice), otherwise, thread some synchronization resources might not be released properly (mutexes and conditions).
+Note that `BOTTLE_DESTROY` does not call `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` by default because the user program *should ensure* that all receivers have returned from calls to `BOTTLE_DRAIN` between `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` and `BOTTLE_DESTROY` (usually, waiting for the receivers to finish with a `pthread_join` might suffice), otherwise, some thread resources might not be released properly (mutexes and conditions).

 ## Other features